Mainline Community Involvement

 Kearney Center Progress – Making more strides to eliminate homelessness in Tallahassee

-Rick Kearney, Mainline Chairman and CEO, continues his efforts and passion to end homelessness in his local community through his support and leadership of the Kearney Center.
+Rick Kearney, Mainline Chairman and Founder, continues his efforts and passion to end homelessness in his local community through his support and leadership of the Kearney Center.
 Through partnerships with services and the creation of affordable housing, the Kearney Center provides a path to those who would otherwise be living on the street and looking for shelter.

 “There is no text book to describe what we’re doing….We basically threw out the book, erased the chalk board and built this solution from scratch”.

-– Rick Kearney, Mainline Chairman and CEO
+– Rick Kearney, Chairman and Founder

 Mainline supports student success at Tallahassee Community College (TCC).